chuv-ssrc/bam-server-scala/README.md

 3. Compatibility with any OAuth2-based authorization server.

 Bam-server is written in Scala using the Play framework, and in itself represents only the resource server in the OAuth2 diagram.
-It communicates with a local MySQL database that maps each BAM file name with the corresponding sample identifier.
+It communicates with a local database that maps each BAM file name with the corresponding sample identifier.

 Functionalities